-You can understand the meaning of Celtic knots yourself.
-Circles, squares, triangles and crosses create the motifs found in Celtic jewelry.
+You yourself can understand the meaning of Celtic knots.
+Circles, squares, triangles and crosses are all found in the motifs of Celtic jewelry.
 These patterns and shapes actually have certain functions in the physical world.
 In Celtic knots, shapes are combined.
 Crosses are made out of triangles and trinity motifs, for example.
-Yet a basic understanding of the meaning of basic shapes will enable to understand for yourself how to interpret meaning in your ring, pendent or any other piece of jewelry.
+Yet a basic understanding of the meaning of basic shapes will enable you to understand how to interpret meaning in your ring, necklace or any other piece of jewelry.

 It seems pretty obvious, that everything starts with an individual point of view, a line or vector that is a trajectory toward a certain destination.
 Lines are the basis of any Celtic design.
 In Celtic jewelry, a line can be straight, curved or irregular.
 It can have an ending, or it can connect with other lines and be endless, representing eternality.
 Lines in Celtic jewelry design are the elements from which knots are made.

 From the line, the most basic element of any piece of Celtic jewelry knot work is the crossing of two lines.
 Any time that two separate paths cross, you have the possibility of a new perspective.
 Look at the lines in a piece and decide in a general sense whether the pattern flows with harmony, or is it more jagged with points, suggesting a rich and potent discord?

 Look around you with your round eyes and see all that is in the form of the circle.
 We speak of a circle of friends, the cycle of the days and seasons.
 Certainly circle teaches about equality and community.
 Circles are cohesive wholes that allow life to exist as it is.